-7 Questions to Ask Before Joining a Credit Union
+7 Frequently Asked Questions About Joining a Credit Union

 1. How Do I Join a Credit Union?

-Since the mutual goal of a credit union’s membership is to ensure the financial well-being of all of its members, participants have some type of common bond.
-There are several common ways to find membership in a credit union:
+Since the mutual goal of a credit union’s membership is to ensure the financial well-being of all its members, the participants have something in common, such as:

-- Association with or membership in a group such as a school, nonprofit organization, or military service
+- Association with or membership in a group: some examples of groups that may associate with a credit union include schools, nonprofit organizations, or military branches.

-- Family: if an individual belongs to a credit union, or meets the eligibility requirements of membership, eligibility to join may be extended to that person’s immediate family members.
+- Family: if an individual belongs to a credit union or meets membership eligibility requirements, eligibility to join may be extended to that person’s immediate family members.

-If you qualify under one of these categories, you can apply for membership in a credit union.
+If you qualify under one of these categories, you can apply for membership to join a credit union.
 The typical cost to establish a membership account is low.
-Some credit unions have application fees, but many allow you to join with no fee, and minimum deposits generally fall between $5 and $25.
+Some credit unions have application fees, but many allow you to join with no fee.
+Minimum deposits generally fall between $5 and $25.

 2. Is a Credit Union a Safe Place for My Money?